bhshawon/skinter/README.md

 2. Run npm install.

 ## Running
-1. Go to chrome://extensions and select `load unpacked extension` options.
-Select the `dist` folder in repository.
+1. Go to chrome://extensions and check the `Developer mode` option.
+Select `load unpacked extension` option.
+Select the `dist` folder in repository from folder selection window.
 2. When developing, run npm start to enable auto transpilation through babel upon modification.
 To see the change reflected in chrome, click the `Extensions reloader` icon on extensions bar and reload the current page.